dyordyor/dyordyor/dyordyor-chrome-extension/README.md

 ## Installation

-To install the dyordyor Chrome extension, please follow the instructions below:
+To install the dyordyor Chrome extension, please download **dyordyor-chrome-extension** folder and follow the instructions below:

 1. Open Google Chrome and navigate to the settings menu by clicking on the three dots in the top-right corner of the browser window.
 2. From the dropdown menu, select "More Tools" and then click on "Extensions".